raine/ramda-t/README.md

 - `R.map`'s second argument is type of `Array`.
 Becomes an issue when `R.map` is used to dispatch.
 Dispatched arguments are difficult to parse from JSDoc annotations because they're part of the description.
-Workaround: Check if value has a method of the name of the function.
+Workaround: Check if value has a method by the name of the function.